 Appendix B: Reporting on Worker Rights

 The 1984 Generalized System of Preferences Renewal Act requires reporting on worker rights in GSP beneficiary countries.
-It states that internationally recognized worker rights include "(A) the right of association; (B) the right to organize and bargain collectively; (C) a prohibition on the use of any form of forced or compulsory labor; (D) a minimum age for the employment of children; and (E) acceptable conditions of work with respect to minimum wages, hours of work, and occupational safety and health."
-All five aspects of worker rights are discussed in each report in a final section under the heading "Worker Rights."
-A final category, listed as (F), addresses trafficking in persons.
-The discussion of worker rights considers not only laws and regulations but also their practical implementation, taking into account the following additional guidelines:
+It states that internationally recognized worker rights include: "(A) the right of association; (B) the right to organize and bargain collectively; (C) a prohibition on the use of any form of forced or compulsory labor; (D) a minimum age for the employment of children; and (E) acceptable conditions of work with respect to minimum wages, hours of work, and occupational safety and health."
+All five aspects of worker rights are discussed in each country report under the section heading "Worker Rights."
+An additional subsection, listed as (F), addresses trafficking in persons.
+The discussion of worker rights considers not only laws and regulations but also their practical implementation and takes into account the following additional guidelines:

 A. "The right of association" has been defined by the International Labor Organization (ILO) to include the right of workers and employers to establish and join organizations of their own choosing without previous authorization; to draw up their own constitutions and rules, elect their representatives, and formulate their programs; to join in confederations and affiliate with international organizations; and to be protected against dissolution or suspension by administrative authority.

 The right of association includes the right of workers to strike.
-While strikes may be restricted in essential services (that is, those services the interruption of which would endanger the life, personal safety, or health of a significant portion of the population) and in the public sector, these restrictions must be offset by adequate guarantees to safeguard the interests of the workers concerned (for example, machinery for mediation and arbitration; due process; and the right to judicial review of all legal actions).
-Reporting on restrictions affecting the ability of workers to strike generally includes information on any procedures that may exist for safeguarding workers' interests.
+While strikes may be restricted in essential services, the interruption of which would endanger the life, personal safety, or health of a significant portion of the population, and in the public sector, these restrictions must be offset by adequate safeguards for the interests of the workers concerned (for example, mechanisms for mediation and arbitration, due process, and the right to judicial review of legal actions).
+Reporting on restrictions on the ability of workers to strike generally includes information on any procedures that may exist for safeguarding workers' interests.

-B. "The right to organize and bargain collectively" includes the right of workers to be represented in negotiating the prevention and settlement of disputes with employers; the right to protection against interference; and the right to protection against acts of antiunion discrimination.
-Governments should promote machinery for voluntary negotiations between employers and workers and their organizations.
-Reporting on the right to organize and bargain collectively includes descriptions of the extent to which collective bargaining takes place and the extent to which unions, both in law and practice, are effectively protected against antiunion discrimination.
+B. "The right to organize and bargain collectively" includes the right of workers to be represented in negotiating the prevention and settlement of disputes with employers, the right to protection against interference, and the right to protection against acts of antiunion discrimination.
+Governments should promote mechanisms for voluntary negotiations between employers and workers and their organizations.
+Coverage of the right to organize and bargain collectively includes a review of the extent to which collective bargaining takes place and the extent to which unions, both in law and practice, effectively are protected against antiunion discrimination.

-C. "Forced or compulsory labor" is defined as work or service exacted from any person under the menace of penalty and for which the person has not volunteered.
-"Work or service" does not apply in instances in which obligations are imposed to undergo education or training.
+C. "Forced or compulsory labor" is defined as work or service exacted under the menace of penalty and for which a person has not volunteered.
+"Work or service" does not apply where obligations are imposed to undergo education or training.
 "Menace of penalty" includes loss of rights or privileges as well as penal sanctions.
-The ILO has exempted the following from its definition of forced labor: compulsory military service; normal civic obligations; certain forms of prison labor; emergencies; and minor communal services.
-Forced labor should not be used as a means of (1) mobilizing and using labor for purposes of economic development; (2) racial, social, national, or religious discrimination; (3) political coercion or education, or as a punishment for holding or expressing political views or views ideologically opposed to the established political, social, or economic system; (4) labor discipline; or (5) as a punishment for having participated in strikes.
+The ILO has exempted the following from its definition of forced labor: compulsory military service, normal civic obligations, certain forms of prison labor, emergencies, and minor communal services.
+Forced labor should not be used as a means of: (1) mobilizing and using labor for purposes of economic development; (2) racial, social, national, or religious discrimination; (3) political coercion or education, or as a punishment for holding or expressing political or ideological views opposed to the established political, social, or economic system; (4) labor discipline; or (5) as a punishment for having participated in strikes.
 Constitutional provisions concerning the obligation of citizens to work do not violate this right so long as they do not take the form of legal obligations enforced by sanctions and are consistent with the principle of "freely chosen employment."

 D. "Minimum age for employment of children" concerns the effective abolition of child labor by raising the minimum age for employment to a level consistent with the fullest physical and mental development of young people.
-ILO Convention 182 on the "worst forms of child labor", which has been ratified by over 60 countries, identifies anyone under the age of 18 as a child and specifies types of employment as "the worst forms of child labor".
-Worst forms of labor include slavery, debt bondage, forced labor, forced recruitment into armed conflict, child prostitution and pornography, involvement in illicit activity such as drug production or trafficking, and "work which, by its nature, or the circumstances in which it is carried out, is likely to harm the health, safety or morals or children."
-ILO Convention 182 permits employment of children between the ages of 16 and 18 in what the convention describes as an "unhealthy environment," if adequate protective measures have been taken.
+ILO Convention 182 on the "worst forms of child labor", which had been ratified by 113 countries by the end of the year, identifies anyone under the age of 18 as a child and specifies certain types of employment as "the worst forms of child labor".
+These worst forms of labor include slavery, debt bondage, forced labor, forced recruitment into armed conflict, child prostitution and pornography, involvement in illicit activity such as drug production or trafficking, and "work which, by its nature, or the circumstances in which it is carried out, is likely to harm the health, safety or morals or children."
+ILO Convention 182 permits the employment of children between the ages of 16 and 18 in what the convention describes as an "unhealthy environment," if adequate protective measures have been taken.

-E. "Acceptable conditions of work" refers to the establishment and maintenance of machinery, adapted to national conditions, that provides for minimum working standards, that is, wages that provide a decent living for workers and their families; working hours that do not exceed 48 hours per week, with a full 24-hour rest day; a specified annual paid holiday; and minimum conditions for the protection of the safety and health of workers.
+E. "Acceptable conditions of work" refers to the establishment and maintenance of mechanisms, adapted to national conditions, that provide for minimum working standards, that is: wages that provide a decent living for workers and their families; working hours that do not exceed 48 hours per week, with a full 24-hour rest day; a specified number of annual paid leave days; and minimum conditions for the protection of the safety and health of workers.
 Differences in the levels of economic development are taken into account in the formulation of internationally recognized labor standards.
 For example, many ILO standards concerning working conditions permit flexibility in their scope and coverage.
-They also may permit countries a wide choice in their implementation, including progressive implementation, by enabling countries to accept a standard in part or subject to specified exceptions.
-Countries are expected to take steps over time to achieve the higher levels specified in such standards.
-However, it should be understood that this flexibility applies only to internationally recognized standards concerning working conditions.
-No flexibility is permitted concerning the acceptance of the basic principles contained in human rights standards, that is, freedom of association, the right to organize and bargain collectively, the prohibition of forced labor, and the absence of discrimination.
+They also may permit governments a wide choice in their implementation, including progressive implementation, by enabling them to accept a standard in part or subject to specified exceptions.
+Governments are expected to take steps over time to achieve the higher levels specified in such standards.
+However, this flexibility applies only to internationally recognized standards concerning working conditions.
+The ILO permits no flexibility in the acceptance of the basic human rights standards, that is, freedom of association, the right to organize and bargain collectively, the prohibition of forced labor, and the absence of discrimination.

-F. "Trafficking in persons" is defined as all acts involving the recruitment, harboring, provision, or obtaining of a person (man, woman, or child) for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
-Sex trafficking is defined as an act in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age.
-Reporting describes legal prohibitions against trafficking; the extent to which the government enforces these prohibitions; the extent of trafficking in persons to, from, within, or through the country, other geographic regions or countries affected by the traffic; and aid or protection available to victims.
+F. "Trafficking in persons" is defined as all acts involving the recruitment, harboring, transportation, provision, or obtaining of a person (man, woman, or child) for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+Sex trafficking is the recruitment, harboring, transportation, provision, or obtaining of a person for the purpose of a commercial sex act induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age.
+Reporting describes any legal prohibitions against trafficking; the extent to which the government enforces these prohibitions; the extent and nature of trafficking in persons to, from, or within the country, other geographic regions or countries affected by the traffic; the participation, facilitation, involvement or complicity of any government agents in trafficking; and aid or protection available to victims.